Esusi/OxfordBookwormsLibrary/A07Chapter 1.md

 ​	We went out of the room and close the door.
 The shopkeeper smiled at me with his yellow teeth.

 ​	Wonderful, sir, isn't it? he said.
 The best Elephant Man in England!
 Hundreds of people come to see him, you know, hundreds !
 I take him all over the country, I do!

+​	Yes, very interesting, I said .
+Can I sit down?

+​	Yes, sir, of course.
+Here's a chair.
+He looked at me, smiling, Would you like a glass of water sir?

+​	 Yes, please, I said.
+Then I looked at the things in the dirty shop.
+There were two or three bad apples and some old black bananas: that was all.
+Er no.. no, thank you I'm all right, I said.
+Did you …did you call the creature Merrick?

+​	That's right, sir.
+Joseph Merrick.
+The best Elephant Man in England!
+I take him all over the country, you know.
+Lost of people want to see him.

+​	Yes, I see.
+Do you get a lot of money?

+​	Well, sometimes we do, sir,yes.
+But it's difficult, you see, sir, because of the police.

+​	The police don't like us, you see, sir, sir So we can't stay in a town very long.
+We usually move every week.

+​	Yes, I see .
+Well , anyway, Mr er?

+​	Silcock, sir.
+Simon Silcock.

+​	Yes, well,Mr Silcock, I'm a doctor at the London Hospital.
+My name is Dr Treves.
+I think this  er.. this  man Joseph Merrick is very interesting, and I would like to see him at the hospital.
+I want to look at him more carefully.
+You see.

+​	Yes, sir, I see.But how can he get to the hospital?
+It's going to be diffcult.

+​	Why, man?
+The hospital's  not far from here.

+​	Well, yes, sir.
+I know.
+But you see, Merick can't walk very well.
+He needs help.

+​	You can come with him.
+Do you want more money?
+Is that it?

+​	Well, yes, sir, I do.
+But you see, people are afraid of him too.
+In the road, little bods always run him and hit him.
+Then the police get angry because people are afraid.
+Sometimes they take us to prison.

+​	I see, I said.
+Well, how can he come to the hospital, then?

+​	Bring a cab, sir, said Silcock.
+You can take him to the hospital in a cab.